johngreenfield/grog/README.md

 ---

-*Disclaimer: Grog is a parody and not a real AI.
+*Disclaimer: Grog is parody and not a real AI.
 It does not connect to any external services.
 Please do not ask it for financial advice.*